Meta-Learning Neural Mechanisms rather than Bayesian Priors: Discussion

 As such, the Chomsky-hierarchy may not be the best way to characterise the cognitive ``primitives'' (i.e.\ basic neural mechanisms enabling generalization) that are most useful for a neural architecture.
 Indeed, GRUs show no improvement from meta-training at all, since they cannot acquire the counting mechanisms that LSTMs are able to exploit after learning $a^nb^nc^n$.
-This follows previously theoretical and empirical work showing that, while LSTMs can acquire counting languages \citep{fischer_counter_1968} (an alternative to the Chomsky-hierarchy), GRUs cannot \citep{weiss_practical_2018}.
+This follows previously theoretical and empirical work showing that, while LSTMs can acquire counting languages \citep{fischer_counter_1968}, GRUs cannot \citep{weiss_practical_2018}.

 Future work could examine what alternative theoretical hierarchies like the Chomsky-hierarchy best correspond to the neural mechanisms that are useful in an architecture.
+For example, many recent works have looked at the expressivity of Transformer models \citep{hao_formal_2022,strobl_what_2024,yang_counting_2024,yang_masked_2024,zhou_what_2024}, allowing one to define a ``circuit-complexity hierarchy.''
+Outside of meta-learning, previous works have found that \emph{pre}-training on formal languages or other sources of structure (e.g.\ music) can help later learning of natural language~\citep{papadimitriou_learning_2020,papadimitriou_injecting_2023}; this may be due to similar reasons.

-If particularly useful mechanisms are found, meta-learning could be used to initialise models with initial parameters that make useful generalisations more accessible in the parameter-space.
+Given a better understanding of the mechanisms that can be learnt by different neural architectures, meta-learning could be used to initialise models with initial parameters that make useful generalisations more accessible in the parameter-space.
 Just as languages like $a^nb^nc^n$ encourage LSTMs to learn a counting mechanism, different meta-learning tasks might, for example, encourage Transformers to learn how to use their positional encodings ahead of actual training.
-Work like RASP \citep{weiss_thinking_2021} can provide an interesting basis for seeing what kinds of neural mechanisms would be useful to meta-learn for a specific neural architecture.
+Work like RASP \citep{weiss_thinking_2021} which define different possible circuits in neural architecture can provide an interesting basis for seeing what kinds of neural mechanisms would be useful to meta-learn in a specific neural architecture.